CorDamir/freedom-coders/README.md

 ![Colourscheme image from Coloors](docs/voices-of-freedom-colour-palette.png "Black, yellow and red colour gradient with associated HEX styling codes: 230007, D7CF07, D98324, A40606, 5A0002")

+The colour scheme was tested on a mock website as part of the planning process via [Realtime Colors](https://www.realtimecolors.com/?colors=ffffff-230007-A40606-D98324-D7CF07&fonts=Inter-Inter).

 ## Tools and Technologies Used:

 - **HTML5**